davebraze/david-braze/content/home/about.md

 interesting collaborations.
 Drop me a note if you want to talk about working together.

-My responsibilities at Haskins Labs include: program development, project management, grant writing, research design, data monitoring and validation, data analysis, and presentation of research findings to professional and lay audiences.
+My responsibilities at Haskins Labs range over: program development, project management, grant writing, research design, data monitoring and validation, data analysis, and presentation of research findings to professional and lay audiences.

-I also provide consultation to NGOs, government, and industry on matters related to my research interests.
-Reach out if you would like to learn more.
+I also provide consultation to non-profits, government, and industry on matters related to my research interests.
+[Reach out](/contact) if you would like to learn more.